Nowadays everyone seems to have a blog and it’s not as easy to get your content seen by others, especially by your ideal audience as it used to be.

 Pinterest is a search engine and just like Google uses keywords to get the content in front of the right audience, so does Pinterest as well.

-However, Pinterest operates slightly different to Google as it is a visual-based search engine.
+However, Pinterest operates slightly differently from Google as it is a visual-based search engine.

 Having a keyworded picture with keyworded text on it + keyworded description and a descriptive picture, Pinterest knows who might be interested in your content.